 No visit to Bali would be complete without a trip to see at least one of Bali's temples.
 There are over 20,000 Pura (Balinese for temple) in Bali at last count, a widespread marker of Bali's exuberant culture; you don't have to make an effort to see all of them, but you do have to see at least a few of the temples listed below.

 Some temples can be seen in a single trip (Tirta Empul and Pura Gunung Kawi are both near Tampaksiring, for instance); others may need a little more advance planning.
-In any case, the effort to see any of these Bali temples is effort well spent.
+In any case, the effort to see any of these Bali temples is effort well spent - particularly if your visit coincides with an odalan, or temple festival!

 The holiest of all temples in Bali, the "Mother Temple" of Pura Besakih is located some 3,000 feet up Gunung Agung in East Bali.
 This sprawling complex consolidates 23 separate temples, some dating back to the 10th century.
 The temple's main axis aligns with the peak of Gunung Agung, the tallest mountain and holiest site in all of Bali.

 Pura Besakih narrowly escaped destruction in 1963, as lava flow from Gunung Agung's killer eruption missed the temple by mere yards.
 Today, Pura Besakih is a major draw for tourists and for devout Balinese.
 (For other tourist attractions in this part of the island, read: Places to See in East Bali.)

 Location: East Bali, accessible via Ubud, Denpasar or Candidasa (Google Maps)

 Valley of the Kings: Pura Gunung Kawi

 Located about a mile south of Tampaksiring, Bali's "Valley of the Kings" is located in a ravine between rice fields.
 The Pakerisan river flows through this ravine, and the cliffs flanking the river feature shrines carved into the stone honoring kings and queens from the 11th century.
 The Balinese, who are big believers in the holiness of water, believe that the river sanctifies Pura Gunung Kawi.

 The site isn't a temple per se, neither is it an actual tomb - the royalty honored here were likely cremated as per Balinese custom.